kenyoni-software/godot-addons/README.md

 Manage license and copyright for third party graphics, software or libraries.
 Group them into categories, add descriptions or web links.

 The data is stored inside a json file.
 This file is automatically added to the export, you do not need to add it yourself.
+If you provide license files instead of a text, they are also exported.

 You can change the project license file either with a button at the upper right, in the license menu.
 Or inside the project settings under the menu `Plugins` -> `Licenses`.